Find Affordable College Courses

 Fall River, MA

 The excellent associate degree programs at Bristol Community College helped the school earn the #2 place on this year’s ranking of the best value nursing schools in Massachusetts.
-Bristol is a moderately-sized public school located in the suburb of Fall River.
+Bristol is a moderately-sized public school located in the large suburb of Fall River.

 Read More…

-In-state tuition fees for undergraduate students at Massasoit Community College are $5,160 per year.
+Massasoit Community College undergraduate students pay an average of $5,160 in in-state tuition and fees each year.
 Nursing majors at Massasoit Community College take out an average of $17,337 in student loans while working on their Associate Degree.

-Out of the 18 schools in Massachusetts that were part of this year’s ranking, Springfield Technical Community College landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Springfield Technical Community College is a great value for nursing students working on their associate degree.
 Located in the midsize city of Springfield, STCC is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at STCC are $5,520 a year.
 After completing their Associate Degree, nursing graduates from STCC carry an average student debtload of $17,823.